Mental Health Association in Fulton & Montgomery Counties

 AFTER SCHOOL PROGRAMS:

-The Fonda-Fultonville Elementary and Middle School Advantage After School Programs are open to any child in the Fonda-Fultonville School District in grades K-8.
-There is $10 per child, per month fee.
-Each program provides homework time and assistance is available as well as activities and workshops that enhance a youth's self-esteem, interpersonal skills, and personal goal development.
+The Fonda-Fultonville Elementary After School Program is open to any child in the Fonda-Fultonville School District in grades K-4.
+The program provides homework time and assistance is available as well as workshops that enhance a youth’s self-esteem, interpersonal skills, and personal goal development.
 The program is offered only during the academic school year.
-Transportation is limited for youth needing transportation home from program.
-For more information, please call the Program Coordinator at 518-853-4747 ext.
-4090 or 518-365-0041.
+For more information, please call the Program Coordinator at 518-853-4747 ext 4090 or 518-365-0041.
+This is a fee-based afterschool program.

-The Gloversville Elementary Advantage After School Programs are located at the Park Terrace and Kingsborough Elementary Schools.
-They are open to any child in grades K-2 in these schools.
+The Gloversville Elementary LEAPS After School Programs are located at the Park Terrace, Kingsborough and Boulevard Elementary Schools.
+They are open to any child in grades K-5 in these schools.
 These programs are provided at no cost to the family.
-The programs present a safe, nurturing environment where children have opportunities to participate in activities that enhance and extend academic experiences while providing for positive social and emotional growth and development while also offering a meal after school each day.
-The programs are offered only during the academic school year.
-For more information, please call the Program Coordinator for Kingsborough at 518-774-7180 or for Park Terrace at 518-774-9050.
+The programs present a safe , nurturing environment where children have the opportunities to participate in activities that enhance and extend academic experiences while providing for positive social and emotional growth and development while also offering a meal after school each day.
+The programs are offered during the academic school year with some school vacations and a limited summer program. .
+For more information, please call the Program Coordinator for Kingsborough at 518-774-7180, for Park Terrace at 518-774-9050 and for Boulevard at 518-774-0416.

-The After School Program is available to any student enrolled at Boulevard Elementary School, Grades 3-5.
-The After School Program is in session from 2:55 to 5:55 pm, every day that school in session during the school year.
-Activities are aimed to improve the students' social, emotional, and academic skills.
-Students are provided a free USDA meal and time to complete their homework with staff assistance before participating in other activities.
+The After School Program is available to any student enrolled at Pleasant Avenue grades K-1, Warren Street grades 2-4 or Knox grades 5-6.
+The After School Program will operate every day school is in full session as well as some school vacation weeks and during the summer.
+Activities are aimed to improve the students’ social, emotional, and academic skills.
+Students are provided a free meal and time to complete their homework with staff assistance before participating in other activities.
 Personnel from various community agencies present workshops to inspire students to make positive choices and set goals.
-The After School program is a free program funded through the New York State Office of Children and Family Services (OCFS) under a five year grant that offers a wide variety of experiences to help in the development of the Elementary Student.
-Some of the activities include: arts & crafts, science, technology, sports, exercise, board games, community service projects, celebration club, drama, youth planning council, common core club, fun Fridays, Wii games, cooking, and celebration days.
+The After School program is a free program funded through the New York State Office of Children and Family Services (OCFS) under a five year grant that offers a wide variety of experiences to help in the development of the youth.
+Some of the activities include: arts & crafts, technology, sports, exercise, community service projects, clubs, youth planning council, Fun Fridays and family nights.
 These activities are designed to be fun and interesting while providing opportunities for the students to socialize with their peers, improve grades, make good decisions, set goals, and feel better about themselves.
-For more information please contact the Program Coordinator at 518-774-0416.
+For more information please contact the Program Coordinator for Pleasant Avenue at 518-775-9416, for Warren Street at 518-775-9754 and for Knox at 518-571-9389.

 Behavioral Health After School Programs